Commodity Futures Trading Commission Rule 1.55

 Advantage Futures LLC (“Advantage”) is a futures commission merchant and clearing member of CME Group (including CME, CBOT, NYMEX, and COMEX), ICE Futures Europe, ICE Clear Europe, Ice Abu Dhabi, ICE Endex, Options Clearing Corp, CBOE Futures Exchange, Coinbase Derivatives Exchange, Nodal Clear, as well as a non-clearing member of Eurex.
 Advantage maintains carrying broker relationships facilitating client access to products on exchanges of which Advantage is not a member.
 Advantage has carrying broker relationships with RBC Capital Markets, LLC, Phillip Capital Inc., Marex Capital Markets, Inc., Marex Financial, and Nissan Securities Co., Ltd

 Client commissions derived from executing and clearing trades for futures and options on futures are the primary source of revenue for Advantage.
 Advantage clears trades for clients including professional traders, proprietary trading groups, institutional clients, exchange-traded funds, foreign and domestic non-clearing FCMs, hedge funds, and individuals.
+Advantage also values and works closely with various introducing brokers.
 Advantage offers client execution services via CME Group trading floor and office-based personnel.
 Advantage utilizes ADM Investor Services to provide global execution services to our clients.
 ADM Investor Services execute trades that are given-up to Advantage for clearing.
 Advantage hosts technology equipment and provides other technology-related services for clients.

 The majority of Advantage cleared volume is self-executed electronically by clients who employ various trading styles including spreading, relative value, option market making, directional, momentum, and high-frequency day trading.
-Advantage clients are domiciled in 68 countries, territories, and jurisdictions.
+Advantage clients are domiciled in 64 countries, territories, and jurisdictions.
 Advantage does not conduct speculative proprietary trading.
-Advantage operates an agency model brokerage and does not trade for its own account; thus avoiding a conflict of interest since Advantage is not competing with client trading.
+Advantage operates an agency model brokerage and does not trade for its own account; thereby avoiding a conflict of interest since Advantage is not competing with client trading.
 From time to time, Advantage may mitigate risks through hedging activities.
-These hedges are not intended to create profit; rather, the intent is to mitigate a specific risk.
+These hedges are not intended to create profit; rather, the intent is to mitigate specific risks, thus focusing Advantage resources and approximately 100% of Firm capital (except for a de minimis amount of capital used for hedging activities) in support of client business.

 The CME Group is the Designated Self-Regulatory Organization for Advantage.
-Addtional information can be obtained on their website http://www.cmegroup.com/clearing/financial-and-regulatory-surveillance.html
+Additional information can be obtained on their website http://www.cmegroup.com/clearing/financial-and-regulatory-surveillance.html.l

 A. Permitted Depositories and Counterparties